parmAshu/remote_power_strip/README.md

 Set the state of one channel.
 You will have to pass the channel number and state as other aguments.

+`addUser`

+Associate a user with a channel.
+This command requires sudo permissions.

+`removeUser`

+Remove User from a channel.
+This command requires sudo permissions.

 ### Arguments